-The STi Magnum is a unique platform with dual front antennas and a host of other unique design elements.
-Although BEL doesn't make a big deal of it, the reason for many of these is to make the STi Magnum immune to radar detector detectors, particularly the Australian-made Spectre RDD, known outside the States as the Stalcar RDD.
+The STi Magnum uses a special platform with dual front antennas and a host of other unique design elements.
+Although the company doesn't make a big deal of it, the reason for many of these is to make the BEL STi Magnum immune to radar detector detectors, particularly the Australian-made Spectre RDD, known outside the States as the Stalcar RDD.

 To confirm its immunity to RDDs, I powered up the test BEL STi Magnum next to a late-model

-Spectre (Stalcar) Mk IV on the dash and the Spectre never uttered a peep.
+Spectre (Stalcar) Mk IV on the dash and the Spectre remained silent.
 I also found the BEL STi Magnum to

-be unusually resistant to false alarms, particularly those caused by nearby radar detectors.
+be quite resistant to false alarms, particularly those caused by nearby radar detectors.

 The BEL STi Magnum showed superiority over the

-Valentine One on Ka band, by far the most critical radar band to detect.
-And unlike the Valentine One, the BEL STi Magnum has self-test diagnostics and warns if it's suffering a malady.
+Valentine One on Ka band, by far the most critical radar band.
+Unlike the Valentine One, the BEL STi Magnum has self-test diagnostics and warns if it's suffering a malady.
 Even

-discounting its RDD-proof capability and extreme sensitivity, the BEL STi Magnum could well merit the title as the Swiss
+discounting its RDD-proof capability and high sensitivity, the BEL STi Magnum may merit the title as the Swiss